-erally accepted" accounting principles developed by a lic Company Accounting Oversight Board (PCAOB), a standards-setting body.
-By law, this recognition must non-profit corporation that is subject to SEC oversight. be based on the SEC's determination that the stan- Oversight includes the SEC's "approval of the Board's dards-setting body meets certain criteria, including "the rules, standards, and budget."
-PCAOB itself is tasked need to keep standards current in order to reflect chang- with "oversee[ing] the audit of companies subject to sees in the business environment[]" and can help the SEC curities laws."339 Among its duties, PCAOB must, based on fulfill the agency's mission because, "at a minimum, the certain SEC actions, "register public accounting firms that standard setting body is capable of improving the ac-prepare audit reports," "establish or adopt . . . auditing. . . curacy and effectiveness of financial reporting and the and other standards relating to the preparation of audit reprotection of investors under the securities laws."334 To-ports," "conduct inspections of registered public accountday, the SEC recognizes the independent non-profit Fi- ing firms," "conduct investigations and disciplinary pronancial Accounting Standards Board (FASB) as the desig-ceedings concerning, and impose appropriate sanctions nated private-sector standards setter, and considers its where justified upon, registered public accounting firms set standards as "generally accepted" under Sarbanes- and associated persons of such firms."340 The SEC may de-Oxley.335 The SEC has made clear that there is federal termine additional duties or functions for the Board to enoversight of this structure and that the SEC continues to have an important role in the standards' recognition.
+Commission (SEC) has the authority to recognize "gen- For auditing standards, Sarbanes-Oxley created the Puberally accepted" accounting principles developed by a lic Company Accounting Oversight Board (PCAOB), a standards-setting body.
+By law, this recognition must non-profit corporation that is subject to SEC oversight.337 be based on the SEC's determination that the stan- Oversight includes the SEC's "approval of the Board's dards-setting body meets certain criteria, including "the rules, standards, and budget."
+PCAOB itself is tasked need to keep standards current in order to reflect chang- with "oversee[ing] the audit of companies subject to sees in the business environment[]" and can help the SEC curities laws."339 Among its duties, PCAOB must, based on fulfill the agency's mission because, "at a minimum, the certain SEC actions, "register public accounting firms that standard setting body is capable of improving the ac-prepare audit reports," "establish or adopt ... auditing... curacy and effectiveness of financial reporting and the and other standards relating to the preparation of audit reprotection of investors under the securities laws."334 To-ports," "conduct inspections of registered public accountday, the SEC recognizes the independent non-profit Fi- ing firms," "conduct investigations and disciplinary pronancial Accounting Standards Board (FASB) as the desig-ceedings concerning, and impose appropriate sanctions nated private-sector standards setter, and considers its where justified upon, registered public accounting firms set standards as "generally accepted" under Sarbanes- and associated persons of such firms."
+340 The SEC may de-Oxley.335 The SEC has made clear that there is federal termine additional duties or functions for the Board to enoversight of this structure and that the SEC continues to hance the relevant audit landscape.341 In furtherance of its mission, PCAOB has established a series of auditing and other standards related to financial auditing.342